Rivermate logo

-Everything you need to know about work permits and visas for Argentina
+Learn how to sponsor work permits and visas for employees in Argentina

-Argentina is a cornerstone of Latin American business, boasting a population of about 47 million and a GDP around US$632 billion, making it the third-largest economy in the region.
+Argentina is a cornerstone of Latin American business, boasting a population of about 46 million and a GDP around US$683 billion, making it the third-largest economy in the region.
 Its capital, Buenos Aires, serves as a major hub for finance, technology, and industry.
 Employers are attracted by Argentina’s educated workforce and strategic location between Brazil, Chile, and other markets.

 However, Argentina’s labor laws and immigration rules are detailed and strictly enforced.
 Any company sending international employees to work in Argentina must secure the appropriate work permits and visas to stay compliant.
 Failing to follow the proper procedures can lead to serious consequences, so understanding the requirements upfront is critical.